Acta Limnologica Brasiliensia

 There are six categories of contributions to Acta Limnologica Brasiliensia:

-1. Primary research papers (generally comprising up to 25 printed pages (including tables, figures and references).
+1. Primary research papers.
+Comprising about 25 pages, including tables, figures and references.
 See below “Form and preparation of manuscripts”.

 2. Short research notes, 2-4 printed pages, presenting concise information on timely topics.
-Abstract (English and Portuguese), keywords (English and Portuguese), and references are required; the remainder is presented as continuous text.
+Abstract (English and Portuguese), keywords (English and Portuguese), and references are required; abstract/resumo and the remainder of the text are presented as continuous text, without topics.

 3. Review papers.
 Review articles should cover subjects falling within the scope of the journal which are of active current interest.
 They may be submitted or invited.